davegermiquet/LinuxAdminProto/_posts/2021-01-12-Deploying-Kubernetes.md

 - The private IP for master for internally on EC2
 - the private IP For ndoe for internally on EC2

-_ this Complete's stage 1
+This Complete's stage 1 of creating the infrastructure for the kubernetes /docker and squid servers to be installed

 <a name="terraform"></a>